American Transmission Co. projects

 Economics

-Who benefits from transmission lines?
+Who benefits from power lines?

-Transmission lines benefit everyone—from small business owners and consumers to large industrial users and the towns and communities that grow and thrive every day.
+Power lines benefit everyone—from small business owners and consumers to large industrial users and the towns and communities that grow and thrive every day.

-Transmission lines ensure that a dependable supply of electricity remains available for all users.
+Power lines ensure that a dependable supply of electricity remains available for all users.
 Residential consumers have the affordable electricity they need.
 Local businesses have the energy they need to expand and create new jobs to remain competitive.
 And local public health and safety facilities have the electricity they need to provide important services.

 Electric demand